Skip to content

 Calculating income for child support and alimony.
 VA disability payments count as income for purposes of calculating child support and maintenance.
 The fact that they’re tax-free payments means they’re “invisible” to the IRS, but they’re not invisible to other agencies or for other purposes.

 Calculating income for food stamps (SNAP).
 Under federal law, all income is counted to determine eligibility for SNAP unless it’s explicitly excluded.
-For SNAP purposes, “income” includes both earned income such as wages, and unearned income such as Supplemental Security Income (SSI) and veteran disability and death benefits.
+For SNAP purposes, “income” includes both earned income, such as wages, and unearned income, such as Supplemental Security Income (SSI) and veteran disability and death benefits.
 Because veteran disability benefits are not explicitly excluded, they are counted when determining a household’s eligibility for SNAP.

 Obtaining a mortgage.
 VA lenders can count disability income when calculating income toward a mortgage.
 Borrowers with a service-connected disability are exempt from paying the VA Funding Fee, a mandatory cost the VA applies to every purchase and refinance loan to help cover losses and ensure the program’s continued success.

-The means test is based on prior year’s income and net worth.
+The means test is based on the prior year’s income and net worth.
 However, if income projections for the current year are substantially below the applicable income threshold, veterans can apply for an exemption from paying those copayments to avoid hardship.

 Veterans who don’t want to complete the financial worksheet must agree to pay a copayment to the VA for services.

-For purposes of the means test, payments from any source are considered income, unless they’re specifically excluded.
+For purposes of the means test, payments from any source are considered income unless they’re specifically excluded.

 VA Claims Insider is here for disabled veterans who are exploring eligibility for increased VA disability benefits.
 We serve veterans in a “done with you” mastermind concept, in a community of fellow disabled veterans from around the world.
 Elite members work with fellow disabled veteran coaches to help you take control of your VA claim.